fluent/fluent-bit-docs/pipeline/filters/parser.md

 [3] dummy.data: [1499347996.001320284, {"INT"=>"100", "FLOAT"=>"0.5", "BOOL"=>"true", "STRING"=>"This is example"}]
 ```

-You can see the record `{"data":"100 0.5 true This is example"}` are parsed.
+You can see the records `{"data":"100 0.5 true This is example"}` are parsed.

 ### Preserve original fields